alexconst/alexconst.github.io/technical/vagrant.md

+% Vagrant -- an in-depth guide
+% Alexandre Constantino
+% 2016-01-28

+# About

+This is a guide on Vagrant which covers a lot of what there is to known about it.
+If you've found other resources to be confusing, not going through all the steps, or leaving out information; then you may find this tutorial helpful.
+In any case, if you just need a cheat sheet or a tl,dr version then jump into the [Basics section](#basics).
+The only major feature left out from this tutorial was Multi-Machines, which will be approached in another tutorial where Ansible will also be used.

 # What is Vagrant

 Vagrant is a tool for deploying software environments in a configurable and reproducible form, from a single source configuration file.
 Whereas a software environment consists of one or more virtual machine or container instances; and most likely with network port forwarding and folder shares configured as well.